cba85/woocommerce-mondialrelay-demo/README.md

 ## WooCommerce Mondial Relay theme

 A child theme for Storefront is included in the project.
-This theme is designed to be used as a the theme for the WooCommerce Mondial Relay demo.
+This theme is designed to be used as the theme for the WooCommerce Mondial Relay demo.

 The theme itself has no functionality.